BiggotyBird/ClapLamp-Highway/JOURNAL.md

 I have used kicad to design my circuit diagram, I spent around 3 hours designing this circuit.
 This was my first time using kicad and note some parts may differ in models to the BoM tomorrow due to accessibility of parts in the software.
+See Schematic.png for image of what I have done.

 Bill of Materials (31/05/2025)